- Data inputs required to create the timetable come from several key sources in the University as outlined in the sections of this procedure.

 - teaching staff are made aware of their required teaching hours.

-- Colleges and schools are responsible for providing timely feedback and requesting changes to the draft timetable to the Timetable Office.
+- Colleges and Schools are responsible for providing feedback and requesting changes to the preliminary timetable to the Timetable Office.

-- Changes to the draft timetable are only permitted as described in the Timetable Changes section and must remain in line with the objective of a student focussed timetable.
+- Changes to the preliminary timetable are only permitted as described in the Timetable Changes section and must remain in line with the objective of a student focussed timetable.

-- location becomes a health and safety hazard or no longer meets mobility requirements for students and staff;
+- location becomes a health and safety hazard or no longer meets accessibility requirements for students and/or staff;

 - unexpected increase/decline in enrolment numbers;